 The name of the prepared statement to execute.

 The actual value of a parameter to the prepared statement.
-This must be an expression yielding a value that is compatible with the data type of this parameter, as was determined when the prepared statement was created.
+This must be an expression yielding a value of a type compatible with the data type specified for this parameter position in the PREPARE command that created the prepared statement.

 The SQL standard includes an EXECUTE statement, but it is only for use in embedded SQL.
 This version of the EXECUTE statement also uses a somewhat different syntax.